springdoc/springdoc-openapi/docs/index.md

 ## Adding API Information documentation
   The library uses spring-boot application auto-configured packages to scan for annations: OpenAPIDefinition and Info.
   These annotations declare, API Information: Title, version, licence, security, servers, tags, security and externalDocs

-## Support for documentation from property file lookup (To be done in the future release)